sunithasomanna/ODIM/README.md

    - {odim_host} is the virtual IP address of the Kubernetes cluster.

      <blockquote>
-      NOTE: To use FQDN as `{odim_host}`, ensure that FQDN is configured to the virtual IP address in the `/etc/hosts` file or in the DNS server.
+      NOTE: For a single node cluster configuration, {odim_host} is the ip address of master node.
+For a three node cluster configuration, to use FQDN as `{odim_host}`, ensure that FQDN is configured to the virtual IP address in the `/etc/hosts` file or in the DNS server.
       </blockquote>

    - {port} is the API server port configured in Nginx.
 The default port is `30080`.
 If you have changed the default port, use that as the port.